JaxGaussianProcesses/GPJax/docs/contributing.md

   work on the ``main`` branch of any repository.

 4. We use [Poetry](https://python-poetry.org/) for packaging and dependency management, and project requirements are in       ``pyproject.toml``.
 We suggest using a [virtual environment](https://docs.python-guide.org/dev/virtualenvs/) for development.
+For those using Apple Silicon chips, we advise using [Conda miniforge](https://github.com/conda-forge/miniforge).
 Once the virtual environment is activated, run:

   ```bash
   $ poetry install